kshedden/cscar_terminal/filesystem.md

-* "Everything is a file" -- a file can be a program, data, a device (e.g. printer or thumb drive); "data" files can have any format and the file name does not need to convey the format; there is no metadata conveying how to interpret file contents; no locks (in general)
+* "Everything is a file" -- a file can be a program, data, a device (e.g. printer or thumb drive); "data" files can have any format and the file name does not need to convey the format; there is no metadata conveying how to interpret file contents; there are no locks (in general)

-* The filesystem hides the implementation and hardware configuration;
+* The filesystem hides its implementation and hardware configuration;
-  what we see as the filesystem on one machine may be physically stored on multiple local disks or other storage devices or on other computers accessible via the network
+  what we see as the filesystem on one machine may be physically stored on multiple local disks or other storage devices, or on other computers accessible via the network